Thomas Shaw-Hellier: Origins

 The family seat is The Wodehouse, an ancient manor house in Staffordshire.
 The estate has passed down within the family, or has been bequeathed to friends, for many generations, and has not been for sale.

 Thomas Shaw-Hellier was the grandson and direct heir of the Reverend Thomas Shaw, minister at St John's Church, Wolverhampton and perpetual curate of Claverley circa 1765–1810.

-Reverend Thomas Shaw was the adoptive heir of Sir Samuel Hellier (1737-1784), High Sheriff of Staffordshire, only son and heir of Samuel Hellier (died 1751), who acquired The Wodehouse before the 1720s, a man with a passion for eclectic knowledge with a substantial library and an important collection of musical instruments.
+Reverend Thomas Shaw was the adoptive heir of Sir Samuel Hellier (1737-1784), High Sheriff of Worcestershire, the only son and heir of Samuel Hellier (died 1751), who had acquired The Wodehouse before the 1720s.
+Sir Samuel displayed a passion for eclectic knowledge with a substantial library and an important collection of musical instruments.
 A condition of inheritance was that the recipient should change his name to that of his benefactor, and in 1786 Reverend Shaw became Shaw-Hellier.
 He lived at the Wodehouse with his wife Mary, worked at St. John's Wolverhampton and at Tipton, and died in 1812.

 His son James, manager of Netherton colliery, died in 1827; he had also been known to steward the races at nearby Penn Common.

 The family continued its close ties with St. John's Wolverhampton; in addition to Sir Samuel's endowment and his successor's work there, in 1820 a daughter of the house, Parthenia, married the minister.
 Sons of the house went into the ministry, including several successive generations named Thomas.